mattermost/docs/source/overview/faq.rst

 For organizations who choose to deploy in such a configuration, please consider the following mitigations:

-  1. Instead of username-password, use a single-sign-on provider in Mattermost Enterprise Edition like OneLogin, Okta, or ADFS, or use the open source GitLab SSO option available with Mattermost Team Edition.
+  1. Instead of username-password, use a Single-sign-on (SSO) provider in Mattermost Enterprise Edition like OneLogin, Okta, or ADFS, or use the open source GitLab SSO option available with Mattermost Team Edition.
   2. Per the recommended install instructions, use a VPN client to apply network security to your deployment.
   3. Enable monitoring and alerting from your proxy server to detect and isolate malicious behavior reaching your deployment.